 Mobile apps for data collection surveys don’t need to be complicated to yield valuable information and insights, but keep the following tips in mind when writing your questions to produce more reliable, data-driven answers.

-- Put questions in a simple, positive form.
+Write questions as a negative.
 Phrasing questions negatively – asking what something is not instead of what is – can be confusing and may skew your results.
 Instead, write binary “yes or no” questions that are easier for collectors to understand.

 How should I lay out my app?

 How you organize your mobile apps for data collection can reduce survey time, so consider these formats that accelerate collection speed, all easy to do on a digital platform.

 Chunking.
 Grouping similar questions together make it easy for collectors to follow the process.
 Chunking the five questions on X and the five questions on Y into two groups makes more logical sense and simplifies the flow for collection teams.

 Labeling.
 Adding labels to chunks helps surveyors understand the rationale behind questions and helps demarcate progress.
 Well-labeled groups help parse longer surveys, making it easier to find specific questions without having to read each one.

 Skip logic.
 Employing skip logic – where only relevant questions are placed in front of a collector, allowing them to bypass a question if a previous answer made it irrelevant – streamlines the survey and saves time.

 Calculation fields.
 Surveyors may need to conduct calculations using the answers to other questions.
 Instead of solving them by hand (or calculator for complex measurements), use calculation fields – easily inserted with mobile data collection platforms – to instantly take measurements, calculate, and generate an answer.